 Wheel!
 Of!
 Fortune!
-Pacific Northwest locals come out in droves for a chance to be on game show
+Pacific Northwest locals compete for chance to be on TV game show

 “I’m really good from my couch,” she said.

-Kinney said she was nervous but thought it went okay.
+Kinney said she was nervous but thought it went OK.
 If she were to go on and win a cash prize, she said she would probably use it for a vacation.

 “It’s fun,” Newport said.
 “It’s a great experience.”

 Meaghan Thai from Lacey said she auditioned because she wanted to be on stage.
-She said she is a fan of the show and has watched since before she could even remember.
+She said she is a fan of the show and is a longtime viewer.

-Thai said she was nervous after the fact, and her adrenaline was keeping her going.
+Thai said after the audition she had been nervous, but her adrenaline kept her going.

 “I was being courageous,” she said.

-If she made it onto the show, she said she would pay off some debt and fulfill her aspiration of going to massage therapy school.
+If she made it onto the show, Thai said she would pay off some debt and go to massage-therapy school.

-In a few months, contestants will get an email or letter letting them know if they made it to the next round or not.
+Contestants will get an email or letter letting them know if they made it to the next round.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.